What is Assisted Livingand Does My Loved One Need It?

 Healthcare professionals often use an ADL/IADL worksheet to chart these benchmarks and determine the level of care that a senior needs.
-You may use the checklist to ballpark the level of care your loved one needs, but make sure you have a healthcare professional assess your loved one for an accurate idea of what type of assisted living is appropriate.
+The checklist is helpful in ballparking the level of care your loved one needs, but have a healthcare professional assess your loved one for an accurate idea of what type of assisted living is appropriate.

 How do I learn more about different senior lifestyle options?

 Now you’re empowered with more information to answer the question “What is assisted living?”
 Next, it’s time to dig deeper into learning more about personal care, memory care, or even independent senior living.

 Find out this information—as well as what amenities and services you can expect when searching for a senior living community for your loved one—with our guide to Understanding Senior Living Lifestyle Options.